KirklandLab/CutandTag_Alignment_QC/README.md

 + `lowest`
 + `lowest_with_floor`

 Downsampling uses `samtools view --subsample`.
+This method performs probabilistic subsampling so the resulting fragment count should be close to, but may not exactly equal, the resolved target.
+The actual final fragment count is recorded in the per-sample downsampling metrics.
 For reproducible testing or direct run to run comparisons, set a fixed seed:

 ```yaml
 downsample_seed: 12345